VerteDinde/pineapple-curry/fizzbuzz/README.md

-write a program that prints numbers from 1 to 100, but for multiples of three print 'fizz,' for multiples of five print 'buzz,' and for multiples of both three and five print 'fizzbuzz.'
+Write a program that prints numbers from 1 to 100, but for multiples of three print 'fizz,' for multiples of five print 'buzz,' and for multiples of both three and five print 'fizzbuzz.'